ComboStrikeHQ/tubemogul_api/README.md

 * `TUBEMOGUL_CLIENT_ID`
 * `TUBEMOGUL_SECRET_KEY`
 * `SAMPLE_ADVERTISER_ID`
+* `ACCOUNT_ID`
+* `SAMPLE_CAMPAIGN_ID`

 We recommend that you set it in `.env.test` file.

+Note that some specs fail when recording new VCR episodes due to filtering of sensitive data.
+But after that, all specs should pass in playback mode.

 We run `rake rubocop` to make sure, everything looks good.